Technoplatz/bi/README.md

 - **ISO27001**: It supports the certification process, not a stopper.

 ## Installation
-To get started use BI there are four steps to complete.
-You must have [GiT](https://git-scm.com) installed on your computer and a certain level of command line knowledge is required.
+There are four steps you need to complete to start using BI.
+In order to run the commands you must have [GiT](https://git-scm.com) installed on your computer and also have a certain level of experience with Terminal.

 #### STEP 1
 <sup>SETTING A DOCKER PLATFORM</sup>\